Subrata Mukherjee: A man for all seasons | Politics

 He was often criticised for suppressing the press during the Emergency period from 1975-77.

-Although he lost the elections in 1977, it failed to stop his rapid growth in the party, and he was back in the assembly in the 1982 polls from the Jorabagan assembly seat.
-He remained a member of the assembly till the last day of his life, from the Ballygunge assembly seat.
+Although he lost the elections in 1977, it failed to stop his rapid growth in the party, and he was back in the Assembly after the 1982 polls from the Jorabagan seat.
+He remained a member of the Assembly till the last day of his life, from the Ballygunge seat.

-According to veteran politicians of the state, Mukherjee was the political mentor of Mamata Banerjee during her initial years in Chhatra Parishad in the late seventies and early sixties.
+According to veteran politicians of the state, Mukherjee was the political mentor of Mamata Banerjee during her initial years in Chhatra Parishad in the late 1970s and early 1960s.

 Mukherjee had proposed Banerjee's name as the Congress candidate against then CPI(M) stalwart Somnath Chatterjee from the Jadavpur Lok Sabha seat in 1984 parliamentary polls.
 Banerjee went on to defeat Chatterjee to emerge as a giant killer in state politics.